sonvt1710/dotfiles-hyprland/README.md

-# Hyprland Dotfiles
+# Hyprland(Lua) Dotfiles

-A complete Hyprland configuration with Quickshell, custom themes, and essential tools for a beautiful Wayland desktop experience.
+A complete Hyprland(Lua) configuration with Quickshell, custom themes, and essential tools for a beautiful Wayland desktop experience.

 ## Requirements